 Obama’s election kindled hopes the xenophobia would diminish, both inside the United States and internationally.
 But from within, Obama has been relentlessly tarred as an “other,” and irrational hatred paralyzes congress.
-Internationally, there had already been an upsurge of virulent nationalism about Libya, as Maximilian Forte warned at the Zero Anthropology blog.
+Internationally, there had already been an upsurge of virulent nationalism about Libya.
 Now this.
 As David Sirota writes, “USA!
 USA!” is the wrong response.

 Let’s celebrate by investing in jobs, an inclusive healthcare system, schools, and paying our teachers.
 And end the “War on Terror.”